poproar/Barnabas-Instructors-Guide/lessons/_bot_lessons/03/index.md

     - link: https://youtu.be/7Tk3Te7UkmU
       text: What to do if the dimension doesn't show up on your "B"
     - link: https://youtu.be/aynBOY_6TBM
-      text: What to do if the "B" dissapears
+      text: What to do if the "B" disappears
 documents:
     - link: https://cad.onshape.com/documents/57c5da093fd7ed1164d35f1e/w/36aca67b7584d9437861fe36/e/e71612367a4a32d647d8f7fa
       text: Barnabas Template File